Bhanu-22/TSE/SPOTGPT_USAGE_EXAMPLE.md

 # SpotGPT TypeScript Client Usage Examples

-The SpotGPT TypeScript client provides a comprehensive interface for interacting with the SpotGPT API, equivalent to the Python client.
+The SpotGPT TypeScript client provides a comprehensive interface for interacting with the SpotGPT API, equivalent to the Python clie

 ## Basic Usage